 We are involved in a number of proceedings, legal actions and claims.
 Such matters are subject to many uncertainties, and the outcomes of these matters are not within our control and may not be known for prolonged periods of time.
 In some actions, the claimants seek damages, as well as other relief, including injunctions prohibiting us from engaging in certain activities, which, if granted, could require significant expenditures and/or result in lost revenues.
 For further details on the material legal proceedings to which we are currently a party, please refer to "Part II; Item 8.
-Financial Statements and Supplementary Data; Notes to Consolidated Financial Statements; Note 15.
+Financial Statements; Note 15.
 Commitments and Contingencies" below.